- Phase 1 - Getting Your Business Rolling

 The first thing I see is an updated version of Wordpress being available, so I update this.
 Click the "Update Now" button, and this will walk you through the process of updating Wordpress to the latest version.

 Below this, if more updates area available, you will see plugins and themes that you will be able to update.
-In my case, I have two plugin updates.
+In my case, I have three plugin updates.
 Check off the boxes, and click update plugins.